Do you have a fence that’s probably seen better days?

 - no longer have the replacement parts available from the manufacturer

 - exceeded its lifespan

 With more Austin homeowners updating and renovating homes in keeping up to date on design trends, don’t forget about fences.
 As you drive around, you’ll notice that many modern homes feature a horizontal fence in their designs.

 Seeking more privacy?
-A new fence probably makes more sense then.
+A privacy fence probably makes more sense then.
 Installing additional landscaping can be a potential stopgap however not the most cost-effective and timely solution.